New Zealand–Samoa relations: Bilateral visits and contacts

 There have been numerous official visits between leaders of both nations.
 In 2002, New Zealand Prime Minister Helen Clark came to Samoa and officially apologised for New Zealand's treatment of Samoans during colonial times.

 In March 2018 New Zealand Prime Minister Jacinda Ardern and Foreign Minister Winston Peters led a Pacific Mission to Samoa.
 While in Samoa the Prime Minister met with the Samoan Prime Minister, other ministers and attended a number of climate change and disaster resilience related events.
 In May 2019, Samoan Deputy Prime Minister Fiamē Naomi Mataʻafa visited New Zealand to attend and speak at the Just Transition Summit in New Plymouth and met with Prime Minister Ardern, Foreign Minister Peters, Minister Shaw, Minister Genter and members of the Pacific Caucus.

-In mid-June 2022, Prime Minister Fiamē visited New Zealand to affirm bilateral relations and cooperation in the areas of climate change, COVID-19 and regional cooperation through the Pacific Islands Forum.
+In mid-June 2022, Samoan Prime Minister Fiamē visited New Zealand to affirm bilateral relations and cooperation in the areas of climate change, COVID-19 and regional cooperation through the Pacific Islands Forum.
 Since Samoa had recently signed several bilateral economic and cultural agreements with China, Fiamē sought to reassure her New Zealand counterparts that Samoa was not seeking to pursue military cooperation with China.
 Fiamē also visited Samoan seasonal horticultural workers in the Hawke's Bay region during her New Zealand visit.

-In early August, Fiamē hosted a New Zealand delegation led by Ardern.
+In early August 2022, Fiamē hosted a New Zealand delegation led by Ardern.
 During the trip, the two leaders discussed issues of concern to New Zealand-Samoan relations including climate change, economic resilience, COVID-19, health and Samoan seasonal workers.
 During the meeting, Ardern confirmed that New Zealand would contribute NZ$15 million in aid to support Samoa's climate change mitigation efforts and NZ$12m to rebuild Apia's historical Savalalo Market, which had been destroyed by a fire.

+In mid March 2026, New Zealand Prime Minister Christopher Luxon led a parliamentary delegation consisting of Minister for Pacific Peoples Shane Reti, Police Minister Mark Mitchell, Tim van de Molen, Jenny Salesa and Teanau Tuiono to Samoa to reaffirm bilateral relations with those countries.
+Prior to the trip, Luxon's office disputed Samoan Prime Minister Laʻauli Leuatea Schmidt's claim that Luxon had requested a chiefly matai title through the New Zealand High Commissioner.
+On 16 March, the Samoan government subsequently clarified that Luxon had not requested the matai title and that granting the title was done at their prerogative.
+The following day, Luxon and La'auli signed memorandums of understanding to strengthen bilateral police and customs cooperation against drug smuggling.